brodie/safarisinglewindow/README.txt

 SafariSingleWindow is a [SIMBL][1] plugin for [Safari][2] that forces all links that would open in new windows to open in new tabs instead.

-No configuration is necessary, just install SIMBL and move `SafariSingleWindow.bundle` to `Library/Application Support/SIMBL/Plugins` in your home folder and restart Safari.
-To uninstall the plugin, simply delete the plugin's folder.
+No configuration is necessary, just open the `.dmg` file, run `Install`, and restart Terminal.app.
+To uninstall, simply run `Uninstall` from the `.dmg`.

 If you experience any problems, check Console for lines starting with `[SafariSingleWindow]`.
 If you see any, copy them and email them to me,